danielrosen29/Forecasting_Project/readme.md

-Forecasting Project
+Forecasting UK Wind Power Usage for 2030
 ================
-DANIEL ROSEN
+Author: Daniel Rosen

-The goal of this project is to forecast the UK’s future wind power usage.
+The goal of this project is to forecast the UK’s future wind power usage in 2030.
 Since 2016 the UK has began increasing its use of wind power.
 I am curious if and how that trend will continue.
 To conduct this analysis, I grabbed a time series data set from
 <https://www.gridwatch.templar.co.uk/>, a website which monitors